TNKvist/website/README.md

 # About
-html for taylorkvist.com hosted on AWS.
+html and images for taylorkvist.com hosted on AWS.